If you are about to apply for an E-3 visa in Mexico, David Ford shares his experience and offers some advice to other Australians during COVID-19.

 Arriving at JFK:

 - JFK has implemented facial recognition for entry.
-If you’re a citizen you don’t even scan your passport.
-For a visa holder you still line up at an in-person counter (and they’re still stamping two years from point of entry for E-3s) but there’s no paper customs form or immigration forms to fill out.
+If you’re a citizen, you don’t even scan your passport.
+For a visa holder, you still line up at an in-person counter (and they’re still stamping two years from the point of entry for E-3s) but there’s no paper customs form or immigration forms to fill out.

 - Don’t forget to check that the visa category and departure date on your I-94 was correctly entered.
 Mistakes happen! https://i94.cbp.dhs.gov/I94/#/home.
 Contact your Immigration Attorney immediately if there is a mistake!

 - No customs or bag checks on the way out, but they are handing out one COVID-19 questionnaire per household (can submit either paper or QR copy).
 But again, they were very lax and said “just submit it when you get home”.
 This is a New York State requirement to quarantine at home for two weeks, not a Federal requirement, so it will vary by state.